Introduction of Hu Lu:Calabash Gourd or Pericarpium Lagenariae.

 Brief introduction: The herb Pericarpium Lagenariae is the dried pericarp of Lagenaria siceraria(Molina)Standl.var.depressa(Ser.)
-Hara(family Cucurbitaceae), a diuretic for treating severe edema and ascites.
+Hara, a diuretic for treating severe edema and ascites.
 The herb is commonly known as Pericarpium Lagenariae, Calabash Gourd, Hú Lu.

-Botanical source: Official herbal classics and other famous herbal classics defined the herb Pericarpium Lagenariae(Calabash Gourd) as the dried pericarp of the species (1).Lagenaria siceraria(Molina)Standl.var.depressa(Ser.)
+Botanical source: Herbal classic book defined the herb Pericarpium Lagenariae(Calabash Gourd) as the dried pericarp of the species (1).Lagenaria siceraria(Molina)Standl.var.depressa(Ser.)
 Hara.
-It is a plant of the Lagenaria genus, the Cucurbitaceae family of the Cucurbitales order.
-This commonly used species is introduced as:
+It is a plant of the Lagenaria genus, the Cucurbitaceae family (cucumber, cucurbits, gourd, squash family) of the Cucurbitales order.
+This commonly used species is introduced:

-Petiole slender, 16~20 cm long, hairy like stem twigs, apex with 2 glands; Leaf blade ovate-cordate or reniform ovate, 10~35 cm long and wide, not divided or 3-5 lobed, with 5~7 palmate veins, apex acute, margin irregularly dentate, base cordate, recurved, semicircular or subcircular, 1~3 cm deep, 2~6 cm wide, both surfaces puberulent, dorsum and veins denser.
-Tendrils slender, initially puberulent, then gradually glabrescent, becoming smooth and glabrous, upper part 2 dissimilar.
+Petiole is slender, 16~20 cm long, hairy like stem twigs, apex with 2 glands; Leaf blade is ovate-cordate or reniform ovate, 10~35 cm long and wide, not divided or 3-5 lobed, with 5~7 palmate veins, apex is pointed, margin is irregularly dentate, base is cordate, recurved, semicircular or subcircular, 1~3 cm deep, 2~6 cm wide, both surfaces are puberulent, dorsum and veins denser.
+Tendrils are slender, initially puberulent, then gradually glabrescent, becoming smooth and glabrous, upper part 2 dissimilar.
 Monoecious, female and male flowers are single.

-Male flowers: pedicels fine, slightly longer than petiole, pedicels, calyx, corolla all puberulent; Calyx tube funnelform, ca. 2 cm long, lobes lanceolate, 5 mm long; Corolla yellow, lobes ruffled, 3~4 cm long, 2~3 cm wide, apex emarginate and apex with small tip, 5 veins; 3 stamens, filaments 3~4 mm long, anthers 8~10 mm long, oblong, drubbed.
+Male flowers: pedicels are fine, slightly longer than petiole, pedicels, calyx, corolla are all puberulent; Calyx tube is funnelform, ca. 2 cm long, lobes are lanceolate, 5 mm long; Corolla is yellow, lobes are ruffled, 3~4 cm long, 2~3 cm wide, apex emarginate and apex with small tip, 5 veins; 3 stamens, filaments are 3~4 mm long, anthers are 8~10 mm long, oblong, drubbed.

-Female flower pedicel slightly shorter or subequal than petiole; Calyx and corolla like male flowers; Calyx tube 2~3 mm long; Ovary medium constricted, densely clayey villous, style stubby, 3 stigmas, enlarged, 2-lobed.
+Female flower pedicel is slightly shorter or subequal than petiole; Calyx and corolla are like male flowers; Calyx tube is 2~3 mm long; Ovary is medium constricted, densely clayey villous, style is stubby, 3 stigmas, enlarged, 2-lobed.